U.S. to approve sales it deems safe to blacklisted Huawei

-WASHINGTON (Reuters) - The U.S. government will issue licenses to companies seeking to sell goods to China’s Huawei where there is no threat to national security, Commerce Secretary Wilbur Ross said in a speech on Tuesday, leaving industry observers unsure about which products will pass muster.
+WASHINGTON (Reuters) - The U.S. government will issue licenses to companies seeking to sell goods to China’s Huawei where there is no threat to national security, Commerce Secretary Wilbur Ross said on Tuesday, leaving industry observers unsure about which products will pass muster.

-Seeking to revive trade talks with China, U.S. President Donald Trump announced last month that American companies would be allowed to sell products to Huawei Technologies Co Ltd, the world’s largest telecommunications equipment maker.
+Seeking to revive trade talks with China, President Donald Trump announced last month that American companies would be allowed to sell products to Huawei Technologies Co Ltd, the world’s largest telecommunications equipment maker.

 Trump’s comments came after the United States placed Huawei on the Commerce Department’s so-called Entity List in May over national security concerns.
 U.S. parts and components generally cannot be sold to those on the list without special licenses.